 If there’s one thing that you’ll rarely find in a barn, it’s a bathroom.
 Yes, the cows, horses, sheep, and other animals (and rodents) go wherever they please in the barn, but as for a proper human bathroom, there’s none to be found.
 What that means is you’ll need porta-potties which, in our honest opinion, are kinda gross.

 You’ll need to fork out extra cash for luxury portable toilets or porta-potties.

 Of course, you can always hire luxury portable toilets on trailers, which aren’t bad, but they’ll also set you back a few bucks.
 Plus, that forces your guests to navigate around outside on the acres of the property, at night where horses, cows, and other farm animals have likely already gone to the bathroom.
 So, outdoor lights to avoid ‘meadow muffins’ are a must. 💩

 Even if they do have toilets, they can be a stinky mess for weddings.

 And don’t get us started on unpermitted venues for weddings and event centers that have installed their own toilets.
 From absorbent flooring to septic systems that don’t follow any California codes, they’re an unmitigated and nasty disaster waiting to disrupt weddings and mortify your wedding guests.

 There were about 150 people at this wedding.
 Of courses, they had full bellies and bladders from the reception catering and drinks all night.
 Toward the end of the right, the septic tanks were overflowing with sewage through the fields, flooding a couple of acres.
 What’s worse?
-This venue still hosts weddings!
+This site still hosts weddings!

 9. Many barn owners are looking for a quick buck from weddings.